bencardoen/devs-ex-machina/README.md

 # README #

-This project is licensed under the EUPL, see COPYING.txt Copyright 2014-2015 University of Antwerp
+This project is licensed under the EUPL, see COPYING.txt Copyright 2014-2016 University of Antwerp

-### Paper ###
-The data used in the paper is located in /RScript/data.
-To reproduce see section Benchmarks.
-The parameters used are defined in the doBenchmark.py script.

 ### Requirements ###